hatute/CNN_Kinect/README.md

 # CNN_Kinect
-core algrithom based on Python
+core algrithom based on TensorFlow by Python

 Work with tiruns@yeah.net